Anon-ICLR-RAC/ICLR-2025-Anonymous-Submission/README.md

-Got it — here’s a fully anonymized version of your README, framed as documentation for an **ICLR submission** rather than an internship project.
-I’ve stripped all personal names, affiliations, and file system–specific identifiers while keeping it clear and reproducible:

----

 # Compression for Reasoning Language Models (ICLR Submission)

 This repository contains code accompanying an ICLR submission on compression for open-source reasoning language models.